 - Eggs- large eggs work well with this recipe.

 - Milk- This is a taste preference thing.
 Use any kind of milk you normally drink.
-I've used whole milk and skim and results are the same.
+I've used whole milk and skim and the results are the same.

 - Flour- all-purpose flour is perfect for puffed pancakes.